 The allocation of the portfolio may vary due to the transactions carried out by the Fund.
 A quarterly update is available.

 The simplified prospectus and other information on the underlying investment funds are available on SEDAR+'s website at sedarplus.ca.
+As at June 30, 2025

 Other Material Information